webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/rsync.rst

 .. include:: ../urls.rst

 .. meta::
-   :description lang=en: Built in commands - rsync
+   :description lang=en: Built in commands: Upload files or directories (recursively) to all servers in a selection using the 'rsync' command.

 *****
 rsync